Neyrian/build_splunk_test/README.md

 This script aim to easly build a local splunk, and imports logs for tests purposes.

+This script is still underconstruction.
+It'll cause no harm but might not completly work
+- [ ] Add logs in repo
+- [ ] Add apps in repo
+- [ ] Add dockers check in function
+- [ ] Add correct indexing for linux logs

 ## Set up

 Get the script from this repo